Are your click-through rates (CTR) what they should be?

 - Use powerful CTAs

-- Use more long-tail keywords to reach more specific audiences
+- Use long-tail keywords to reach more specific audiences

-- Use AdWords extensions like seller ratings and sitelink extensions
+- Use Google Ads extensions such as seller ratings and sitelink extensions

 What is a Good Click-Through Rate for Display Ads?

-That same Wordstream study revealed that the average click-through rate for a display ad is 0.35%.
+That same Wordstream study revealed that the average display ads CTR is 0.35%.

 In fact, the averages across all industries are significantly lower than that of a search ad – but don’t panic.
 Because display ads are better bottom of the funnel, brand awareness campaigns, it’s to be expected.